actuallyalo/CIS25_Fall2025/week-3.md

     int quantity;
     float cost = 0, totalCost;

-    // Accept user input
     cout << "Hello!
 We're excited to have you foster, but did you know the cost?
 Have you decided on the breed you'd prefer to take in?
 (Dalmatian, Poodle, Labrador): ";
     cin >> breed;

-    // Convert breed to lowercase for case-insensitive comparison transform(breed.begin(), breed.end(), breed.begin(), ::tolower);
+    transform(breed.begin(), breed.end(), breed.begin(), ::tolower);

-    // Recognize at least 3 characters for each breed if (breed.substr(0, 3) == "dal")
+    if (breed.substr(0, 3) == "dal")
         cost = 5000;
     else if (breed.substr(0, 3) == "poo")